One of the most frequent questions I get asked is…

 I don’t know how many times I’ve thought of something and decided to wait to capture it, only to find the idea has completely slipped my mind.
 We like to think, “There’s no possible way I’ll forget this,” but humans are actually pretty terrible at remembering things.
 Jot it down, or even write it on your hand if you have to.
 Just make sure to physically capture the idea the moment it strikes.
 (Exception: don’t pull your phone out and interrupt a conversation with a friend.)

-To organize and keep track of all of my ideas, I use a Google Doc that I add to throughout the year (I’m also experimenting with the new Dropbox Paper for this).
-Once I’m ready to jump into a project in more detail, I create a new Google Doc to compile all of my concepts, references, and thoughts.
+To organize and keep track of all of my ideas, I keep a running list in Dropbox Paper (the specific app doesn’t matter, just use any app that fits your workflow).
+Once I’m ready to jump into a project in more detail, I create a new Paper document to compile all of my concepts, references, and thoughts.

 2. The worst way to get new ideas